 Is a bigger portafilter better?

-Not in reality.
-There’s lots of argument about portafilter size and shape, and while some assume that the larger 58mm portafilter size is better due to the truth that this is what a lot of professional machines utilize, this isn’t necessarily due to the fact that it’s the perfect, it’s more about standardization.
+Not truly.
+There’s most dispute about portafilter size and shape, and while some assume that the larger 58mm portafilter size is better due to the truth that this is what most professional machines work with, this isn’t necessarily due to the truth that it’s the best, it’s more about standardization.

-The E61 espresso coffee group was released in the early 60s, and has a 58mm group, it became extremely popular, so when other people were developing other groups for other espresso machines, 58mm probably just made sense to stick with this size as a fundamental, which is why a lot of (not all) professional espresso machines tend to have 58mm baskets.
+The E61 espresso coffee group was released in the early 60s, and has a 58mm group, it became really popular, so when other people were developing other groups for other espresso coffee machines, 58mm probably simply made sense to stick with this size as a fundamental, which is why the majority of (not all) professional espresso coffee machines tend to have 58mm baskets.

 How do you choose a coffee tamper?

-As I said earlier, the tamper is one of the cheapest home barista equipment, so I wouldn’t stress too much about it – simply pick one that you like the look of, that has some good reviews, and if you don’t like it for whatever the reason, then perfect – something to drop hints to friends and family about in the run up to Christmas or Birthdays ;-).
+As I said earlier, the tamper is among the cheapest home barista equipment, so I wouldn’t stress too much about it – truly pick one that you like the look of, that has some good reviews, and if you don’t like it for whatever the reason, then excellent – something to drop hints to friends and family about in the run up to Christmas or Birthdays ;-).

 You must be logged in to post a comment.